 For what feels like an age, decorating with neutral colours has been the failsafe way to go.
 And while we love a clean, light colour scheme as much as the next person, it does seem that whites, creams and greys are taking over our homes.

+But how to work out which colour works well with which?
+And what is a colour wheel anyway?
+We've got lots of design tips and advice to impart, but you'll love these colour scheming tips.
 So if you are tired of decorating with these various hues of greige, and want to introduce some brighter colours into your interiors check out this expert guide from Joa Studholme, colour consultant at Farrow & Ball.

 How to choose the right colours for a room